strasser/strasser.github.io/_pages/about.md

   - /about.html
 ---

-I am a Program Officer for the Data-Driven Discovery Initiative, an effort within the Moore Foundation's Science Program focused on promoting academic data science.
+I am the Director of Strategic Development for the Collaborative Knowledge Foundation ([Coko](http://coko.foundation)).
+Coko builds open source software solutions for scholarly communication that foster openness, collaboration, and speed.

-Previously, I was a Research Data Specialist at the California Digital Library.
-In this role I was involved in development and implementation of many of the University of California Curation Center's services, and worked to promote data sharing and good data management practices among researchers at the UC and beyond.
-My prior experience as a researcher in marine science and mathematical ecology has informed my efforts to promote a new era of open, transparent, and collaborative science.
+Previously, I was a Program Officer for the Data-Driven Discovery Initiative, an effort within the [Moore Foundation](http://www.moore.org)'s Science Program focused on promoting academic data science.
+I also worked as a Research Data Specialist at the [California Digital Library](http://cdlib.org) where I was involved in development and implementation of many of the University of California Curation Center's services, and worked to promote data sharing and good data management practices among researchers.

 I received a B.A. in Marine Science and a Ph.D. in Biological Oceanography from the MIT/WHOI Joint Program.